AInsights Entry for 5-Methyl Furfural (CAS: 620-02-0)

 2. Sensory Profile

-5-Methyl furfural is known for its sweet, caramel-like odor with nuances of almond and burnt sugar.
-It is often used to impart a warm, rich character to flavor compositions.
-The compound has a moderate intensity and diffusion, making it suitable as both an impact note and a background enhancer in various formulations.
-Specific odor thresholds are not widely reported, but its sensory impact is well-documented in the literature.
+5-Methyl furfural is known for its sweet, caramel-like aroma with nuances of almond and burnt sugar.
+It is often described as having a moderate to strong intensity and is used as an impact note in various formulations.
+The compound's odor threshold is relatively low, allowing it to impart significant sensory effects even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature